charleyedward/event-notified-etl/README.md

 1. ### Event Notification

 Events carry only minimum details, just enough to inform the consumers about a state change.
-Consumers need to contact source system to get the new state.
+Consumers need to contact the producer to get the new state.

 2. ### Event-Carried State Transfer